Disability Access Guide

 Almost all public areas accessible to wheelchair users.
 Wychfield Site is located outside of the City centre, near Fitzwilliam College.

 Basement, accessible via stairlift.
-Fairly small, but with moveable chairs and stools.
+Fairly small, but with movable chairs and stools.

 Level access.
 Smooth and spacious, with one-way system.
 Opposite hall entrance.
 Card system for payment.